kdtyler/CS-Job-Market-Analyzer/README.md

 Download JavaFX using the instructions in the link provided: https://www.tutorialkart.com/javafx/install-javafx-in-eclipse-ide/
 One thing not in the instructions is that you most likely need to directly add the Neon page to make it a list to choose from, and you can do so by using the Add button and typing in "Neon" and the webpage directly.
 A common error is to not have spaces around the "-" symbol when typing "Neon - websiteURL".

+Running the program:

+The program should be ran by pressing Run on the GUIHome.java class